lrchit/body_optimization/README.md

-# using CasADi to solve a nlp, optimizing the pos and rpy of the COM
+# using CasADi to solve an nlp, optimizing the pos and rpy of the COM